 What Kind of Fuel Do NASCAR Cars Use?

 The cars used in NASCAR are exhaustively engineered, purpose-built race machines capable of producing over 900 horsepower and topping out at speeds in excess of 200 miles per hour.
-Have you ever wondered what kind of fuel NASCAR cars use?
-Surely it must be as high-tech as the cars, right?
+But have you ever wondered what kind of fuel NASCAR cars use?
+Surely, it must be as high-tech as the cars, right?
 Find the answer below and all the information you need to know about the official racing fuel of NASCAR.

 Sunoco is NASCAR’s exclusive fuel sponsor and supplier, proudly touting its role as the “Official Fuel of NASCAR.”
-Since 2004, Sunoco has provided fuel for NASCAR’s Cup, Xfinity, Camping World Truck Series, and the ARCA Menards East and West regional series.
+Since 2004, Sunoco has provided fuel for NASCAR’s Cup, Xfinity, Craftsman Truck Series, and the ARCA Menards East and West regional series.

 The race fuel used by all NASCAR series is Sunoco Green E15.
 The fuel is a blend of unleaded gasoline and ethanol, with ethanol composing 15 percent of the mixture.
 It is also green in color.
 Due to its greenish color and ethanol content, the fuel is given the name “Green E15.”